ibm-cloud-docs/containers/trusted-profile.md

 Follow the steps to create and set up a trusted profile in the CLI.

 Once you add a trusted profile to a cluster, it cannot be removed and you cannot resume using an API key for your resources.
-Make sure you follow these steps carefully to ensure that your trusted profile is set up correctly.
+Make sure that you follow these steps carefully to ensure that your trusted profile is set up correctly.
 {: important}

 1. Log in to the IBM Cloud CLI.